MrBowis/ToDo/README.md

 # ToDoList-Django

-This is a simple ToDo List application built with Django.
+This is a porject ToDo List application built with Django for the main microservice and login service, for the client use NextJS.

 ## Prerequisites

 - Python 3.x
 - pip (Python package installer)
 - virtualenv
+- Docker
+- NodeJS

 ## Setup